Environment and classical channels in categorical quantum mechanics: Introduction

-Categorical quantum mechanics notions relevant for this paper are: \ben \item[{\bf (A)}] Abramsky and the 1st author proposed dagger compact categories as a means to axiomatize bipartite entangled states, map-state duality, bra-ket duality and unitary operations, by endowing compact categories \cite{KellyLaplaza} with an identity-on-objects involution, the dagger-functor \cite{AC}; \item[{\bf (B)}] Selinger proposed a construction which assigns to any dagger compact category $\C$ of pure states and operations another dagger compact category $CPM(\C)$ of `mixed states' and `completely positive maps' \cite{Selinger}; the 1st author axiomatized $CPM(\C)$ as a dagger compact category with for every object $A$ a privileged `maximally mixed state' $\bot_A:\II\to A$ \cite{SelingerAxiom}; \item[{\bf (C)}] the 1st author and Pavlovic introduced `classical structures' as certain Frobenius algebras \cite{CarboniWalters}, in order to handle classical data and control \cite{CPav,CPV,CPaqPav}; \item[{\bf (D)}] the 1st author and Duncan axiomatized `complementarity' \bR (or `unbiasedness') \e and were able to construct from this basic quantum logic gates \cite{CoeckeDuncanI,CoeckeDuncanII}. \een
+Categorical quantum mechanics notions relevant for this paper are: \ben[{\bf (A)}] \item by endowing compact categories \cite{KellyLaplaza} with an identity-on-objects `dagger'-involution, one can abstractly capture bipartite states, map-state duality, bra-ket duality and unitary operations \cite{AC}; \item one can assign to any dagger compact category $\C$ of pure states and operations another dagger compact category $CPM(\C)$ of `mixed states' and `completely positive maps' \cite{Selinger}; $CPM(\C)$ can be axiomatized as a dagger compact category with for every object $A$ a privileged `maximally mixed state' $\bot_A:\II\to A$ \cite{SelingerAxiom}; \item `classical structures' \cite{CPav,CPV}, which are certain kinds of commutative Frobenius algebras \cite{CarboniWalters}, enable one to handle classical data and control \cite{CPaqPav}; \item from an axiomatization of `complementarity' (or `unbiasedness') basic quantum logic gates can be constructed \cite{CD1,CD2}. \een

 The interaction of these concepts has not been subjected to a detailed study yet.
-Here, we distill the notion of \em environment \em out of {\bf (B)}, and by blending it in an appropriate manner with {\bf (C)} we define the notion of \em classical channel\em; these interact in a particularly nice manner with {\bf (D)} and together they provide a simple and elegant graphical calculus to represent and prove correctness of typical quantum computational protocols e.g.~teleportation (including classical control) \cite{BBC}, dense coding \cite{BW}, and the BB84 and Ekert 91 QKD protocols \cite{Ekert91}.
+Here, we distill the notion of \em environment \em out of {\bf (B)}, and by blending it in an appropriate manner with {\bf (C)} we define the notion of \em classical channel\em; these interact in a particularly nice manner with {\bf (D)} and together they provide a simple and elegant graphical calculus to represent and prove correctness of typical quantum computational protocols e.g.~teleportation (including classical control) \cite{BBC}, dense coding \cite{BW}, and QKD protocols \cite{BB,Ekert91}.

-Our main point is to show how with very little structural effort one straightforwardly reproduces these non-trivial quantum behaviors. \bR Furthermore, the simple explicit account that we obtain here on the classical-quantum interaction, which substantially simplifies the earlier work in this direction by Paquette, Pavlovic and the 1st author in \cite{CPaqPav}, will enable a fully comprehensive purely diagrammatic study of quantum informatic situations involving complex information flows between the classical and the quantum.
-It moreover provides novel foundational insights on the nature of this interaction. \e
+Our main point is to show how with very little structural effort one straightforwardly reproduces these non-trivial quantum behaviors.
+Furthermore, the simple explicit account that we obtain here on the classical-quantum interaction, which substantially simplifies the earlier work in this direction in \cite{CPaqPav}, will enable a fully comprehensive purely diagrammatic study of quantum informatic situations involving complex information flows between the classical and the quantum.
+It moreover provides novel foundational insights on the nature of this interaction.